erkaii/raspberrypi-setup/etm-trace-rp2350/README.md

 ![connection](connection.png)

 ## Step 4.
 GDB Connection with OpenOCD
-As of July 2025, openocd needs to be built from source in order to include the support for rp2350 which is used by Pico 2 W. Make sure this is done in Step 2.
+Up to July 2025, openocd needs to be built from source in order to include the support for rp2350 which is used by Pico 2 W. Make sure this is done in Step 2.

 1. **Go to the openocd directory**, then run the command below.